 Diversity and inclusion are interconnected, but not interchangeable concepts.
 Diversity refers to the makeup of the organisation, while inclusion considers how well the policies introduced by companies integrate employees into the environment.

-As Juliette Austian, Senior Diversity Equity & Inclusion Strategist at Bill & Melinda Gates Foundation, notes, “Inclusion is what makes diversity stick.”
+As Juliette Austian, Senior Diversity Equity & Inclusion Strategist at the Bill & Melinda Gates Foundation, notes, “Inclusion is what makes diversity stick.”

 1. Record and compare data over time